java-kb/docs/docs/01-system-design/architecture/cloud-native/cloud-native.md

     it should be immediately fixed to ensure the mainline keeps being a stable foundation for further development.

     Continuous delivery encourages the automation of the whole process via a deployment pipeline (also called a continuous delivery pipeline)

+    An essential practice of continuous delivery is test-driven development (TDD), which helps achieve the goal of delivering software quickly, reliably, and safely.
+The idea is to drive software development by writing tests before implementing the production code.

+    Cloud native applications don’t depend on servers being injected into the environment.
+Instead, they use an embedded server and are self-contained.

 * **DevOps**

     DevOps is A culture where people, regardless of title or background, work together to imagine,develop, deploy, and operate a system.